dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 ## Notarize your app

-macOS includes a technology called *Gatekeeper*, which helps ensure that only trusted software runs on a user's Mac.
+macOS includes a technology called *Gatekeeper*, which helps ensure that only trusted software runs on a Mac.
 When a user downloads and opens an installer package, or an app, Gatekeeper verifies that the software is from an identified developer, by checking for a Developer ID certificate, and is notarized by Apple to be free of known malicious content and hasn't been altered.
-Therefore, after provisioning and publishing your app, you should provide more confidence in your app to users by submitting it to Apple to be notarized.
+Therefore, after provisioning and publishing your app you should submit it to Apple to be notarized.
 Apple's notarization service automatically scans your Developer ID-signed app and performs security checks.
 When your app is ready to export for distribution, your software is assigned a ticket to let Gatekeeper know it's been notarized.

 Apps can be submitted to Apple's notary service with the `notarytool` command line tool: